petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

 Adding the process of sketching, presentation techniques help to get ideas come across.
 Convince yourself and others about the values of your design.
-Making mood boards an presentations is just another form of rapid prototyping.
+Making moodboards and presentations is just another form of rapid prototyping.

-The workshop gives an overview of making presentation, using materials, 3D and digital tools.
+The workshop gives an overview of making a presentation, using materials, 3D and digital tools.

+#### Example exercises

 * Choose a topic or select one of your former projects.
-Visualize the design decisions in 3 mood boards.
+Visualize the design decisions in 3 moodboards.
 * Sketch presentations in a small scale.
-What do you want to show in such a story board?
+What do you want to show in such a storyboard?
-* Present a existing design project in no more than 5 slides.
+* Present an existing design project in no more than 5 slides.
 Pay attention to consistency of layout, typegraphy and the use of color.
 * Can you present what makes your design so unique?

 ~~~